coop-git/YamahaMusicCast/README.md

 Binding to control AV Receiver(s) from Yamaha via their MusicCast protocol (aka Yamaha Extended Control).
 With support for 4 zones : main, zone2, zone3, zone4.
 Main is always present.
 Zone2, Zone3, Zone4 to enable.

+For Music Cast, items need to be created only once for a Thing.

 ## Supported Things

 Each AV Receiver is a Thing.